ZanzoCam/zanzocam.github.io/index.md

 - Direct SSH access (do it yourself with a VPN or a public IP if you wish)
 - Any upload protocol other than FTP and HTTP (no Dropbox, no Google Drive, etc)

+## Acknowledgements

+ZanzoCam has been developed in collaboration with CAI Lombardia, that deployed a several devices running this software on their affiliate huts.